osg-htc/WLCG-Site-Net-Monitoring/SitePages/AGLT2.md

     AGLT2 uses Merit Networks to provide connectivity to the commodity network for both MSU and UM.

 - **If so, who do you peer with and what is the bandwidth available for this type of traffic?**
-    The MSU site shares its commodity connection with the rest of campus (100Gbps?)
-    The UM site has a dedicated 10Gbps directly to Merit in Ann Arbor
+    The MSU site shares its commodity connection with the rest of campus (shared 100Gbps) The UM site has a dedicated 10Gbps directly to Merit in Ann Arbor

 - **Are there any firewall or security devices in-line with this traffic?
 If so, please describe.**